SullytheG/Yim-JSON-OUTFIT/README.md

 if u have any questions text me on discord: Finn1249

-how to get yim menu the right way: https://www.youtube.com/watch?v=HBY9EtGaGvY
+how to get yim menu the right way: https://www.youtube.com/watch?v=HBY9EtGaGvY MAKE SURE to watch the whole video, to make sure of no errors. (not my video)